 Not everything is within our control

 If you were hard on yourself about your anxiety and stress during the first lockdown, take a step back this time around.
-Consider it as normal to have uncertainties, and some things are just beyond our control.
+Consider it as normal to have uncertainties, and some things are just beyond our control, which can make coping with the situation difficult.
 Finances and job insecurities cannot be controlled, but there are other things that you can control, so make the best of these.

 Open up to others